 sudo cp /opt/blender/blender.desktop ~/.local/share/applications/

-Here I copied the app shortcut file to local folder for single use.
+Here I copied the app shortcut file to local folder for single user use.
 And, the app icon shows in ‘Activities’ overview search result immediately.
 Though, it’s better to change the ownership to yourself.

 sudo chown $USER:$USER ~/.local/share/applications/blender.desktop

 NOTE: If you still have old Blender package in system, there may be duplicated app icons.

 To uninstall Blender installed via previous steps, simply remove the folder under /opt directory via command: